rjbultitude/theconditionalorchestra/README.md

 Consider using windyTV map rather than text input

 Consider dropping reverb (for performance purposes)

+Consider reducing the max number of pad notes (for performance and sonic overcrowding purposes)

+If implementing the above, consider making a second longNote that uses a note from within the scale but beyond the highest index of the numPadNotes
 ---
 Harp could be something other than humidity - humidity should be evoked by noise